SainiRishabh01/Fire_detection_using_roboflow/README.md

-FACE DETECTION AND RECOGNITION using yolo
+Fire DETECTION using roboflow and yoloV9
+Required Package:
+1.Roboflow
+2.Inference